 If you have even the slightest idea about fishing, you will know that fishing for catfish is an extremely fun and exciting experience.
 These fish are available in plenty, put up a tough fight and make for a delicious dining experience.
 The best part about these species of fish is that they are also very willing biters.
 This makes it easier to catch them on a boat just as easily as using a simple bait rig.

-Here is the best time to fish for catfish to make your experience even more easily.
+Here is the best time to fish for catfish to make your experience even more easy.

 Where and when to catch catfish

 Right from shallow to fast rivers and even warm ponds, catfish can successfully flourish in a wide range of water systems.
-Although there are specific areas where they thrive in, it all depends on the species of the catfish and the habitat they are accustomed to living in.
+Although there are specific areas where they thrive, it all depends on the species of the catfish and the habitat they are accustomed to living in.

 - You find luck to be on your side during the night as it is a great time to fish

-- In the day, you can expect to find catfish in muddy waters such as a tributary and its outflow
+- During the day, you can expect to find catfish in muddy waters such as a tributary and its outflow

 - You can also find catfish around areas that offer some kind of cover, such as deep weed edges or standing timber